 Some of the best high-yield savings accounts do require an initial deposit to open your account.
 But most of them aren’t extremely high thresholds and don’t create a barrier for many people.

-If you miss the monthly $100 deposit or your balance falls below $25,000, you’ll drop down to 1.16% APY for the following month.
+If you miss the monthly $100 deposit or your balance falls below $25,000, you’ll drop to 0.80% APY for the following month.
 However, if you start making the $100 deposit again, you go back up to the higher rate.